Name

 To enable SSL/TLS for the session, pass the string "https" as the scheme, and either register a certificate verification function (see ne_ssl_set_verify) or trust the appropriate certificate (see ne_ssl_trust_cert, ne_ssl_trust_default_ca).

-The host parameter must follow the definition of 'host' in RFC 3986, which can be an IP-literal or registered (DNS) hostname.
+The host parameter must follow the definition of host host in RFC 3986, which can be an IP-literal or registered (DNS) hostname.
 Valid examples of each: "198.51.100.42" (IPv4 literal address), "[2001:db8::42]" (IPv6 literal, which MUST be enclosed in square brackets), or "www.example.com" (DNS hostname).
+The RFC 6874 syntax for scoped IPv6 link-local literal addresses is also permitted, for example "[fe80::1%25eth0]".

 The scheme parameter is used to determine the URI for resources identified during request handling.
 Other than special handling of the string "https", no other interpretation or checking of the scheme is performed.
 For example, if an HTTP-to-FTP proxy is configured, a scheme of "ftp" could be used to access resources.